-▶ 1.0 INTRODUCTION
+► 1.0 INTRODUCTION

-Thank you for purchasing a Safewaze Latitude Self-Retracting Lifeline (SRL-P).
+Thank you for purchasing the Safewaze Latitude Edge Self-Retracting Lifeline (SRL).
 This manual must be read and understood in its entirety and used as part of an employee training program as required by OSHA or any applicable state agency.

-The Latitude SRL-P is intended for use as part of a complete Personal Fall Arrest, Restraint, Work Positioning, or Rescue System.
-Safewaze SRLs are designed to safely arrest the user in a fall event, while minimizing forces on the body.
-Safewaze Latitude SRL-Ps are designed for a single user whose weight (including clothing, tools, equipment, etc.) is:
+The Latitude Edge SRL-P is intended for use as part of a complete Personal Fall Arrest, Restraint, Work Positioning, or Rescue System.
+Safewaze SRLs are designed for a single user whose weight (including clothing, tools, equipment, etc.) is: